San Diego State Aztecs women's tennis

 The San Diego State Aztecs women's tennis team is the women's tennis program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.
 The team is based at the Aztec Tennis Center.
 The team's coach is Nicolas (Nico) Vinel, and assistant coach is Dylan Parsley.

 Postseason

-Aztec women's tennis, as of 2020, has reached the NCAA Division I Women's Tennis Championship 22 times.
+Aztec women's tennis, as of 2025, has reached the NCAA Division I Women's Tennis Championship 24 times.
 The team has won three Mountain West Conference regular season titles as well as one Mountain West tournament title.
 Additionally, the team won three titles as a member of the Western Athletic Conference (all regular season, as the WAC has never sponsored a conference tournament championship in women's tennis).